 - Roll each stuffed cookie dough ball in remaining granulated sugar and arrange 3 inches apart on the baking sheets.
 Bake for 12-13 minutes or until edges appear set.
 Centers will look soft.

 - Remove from the oven and allow cookies to cool on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.

 - Cookies will stay fresh covered at room temperature for 3 days or in the refrigerator for 1 week.

-Make ahead tip: You can make the cookie dough and chill it in the refrigerator for up to 2-3 days.
+- Make Ahead Instructions: You can make the cookie dough and chill it in the refrigerator for up to 2-3 days.
 You can also make the cream cheese filling in step 4 and freeze for up to 2-3 days.
 Baked cookies freeze well for up to 3 months.
 Thaw overnight in the refrigerator and bring to room temperature, if desired, before serving.
 Unbaked cookie dough balls with cream cheese inside (that you assembled in step 7) will freeze well for up to 3 months.
 Let sit at room temperature for 30 minutes, pre-heat the oven, then roll in remaining 1/2 cup granulated sugar.
 Bake as directed.
-Click here for my tips and tricks on freezing cookie dough.
+Read my tips and tricks on how to freeze cookie dough.

 - Special Tools: KitchenAid Stand Mixer | Americolor Super Red Food Coloring | Silpat Baking Mat | Baking Sheet | Cooling Rack

 - Milk: Any milk, dairy or non-dairy, works.
 I like to use buttermilk.

 - Red Food Coloring: I’ve successfully made these cookies using beet powder instead of red food coloring – this is a wonderful natural alternative to food coloring.
 Use 2 teaspoons for a slight red color.